stschulte/puppet-nimsoft/README.md

       missing  => 'yes',
     }

-Use `puppet resource nimsoft_disk` on a machine with the cdm probe installed to get a list of all parameters.
+The `nimsoft_*` types all implement an `instances` method so you can run `puppet resource nimsoft_disk` on a machine with the cdm probe installed and see a list of all relevant parameters and how puppet interprets the current configuration file.

 #### nimsoft\_queue